prikokes/database_course_hw_1/readme.md

-Task 2 in databases course seminars.
+Tasks from second seminar in DB course.